logsearch/logsearch-shipper-boshrelease/README.md

           {key1}: {value1}

 The first configuration source is through manifest properties.
-You can use the `logsearch.logs._defaults` property to define default configuration.
-By default, all `/var/vcap/sys/log/**/*.log` files are included.
-As an example, you could add the following to your manifest to include the director name on all log messages:
+You can use the `logsearch.logs._defaults` property to define default log files and fields (by default, all `/var/vcap/sys/log/**/*.log` files are included).
+As an example, you could add the following to your manifest to tag every log message with a configuration version:

     properties:
       logsearch: